-She is the author of Love Your Jiggle: The Girl’s Guide To Being Marvelous an inspirational book for girls ages 11-17.
+As an author, Shanterra published Love Your Jiggle: The Girls’ Guide to Being Marvelous, an inspirational book for girls ages 11-17.
 Topics covered include self-esteem, maintaining friendships, decision-making, conflict management, self-empowerment, and diversity.
 The messages are positive relating to growing up and being the best and most marvelous girl they can be.

 Shanterra is a sought-after speaker on all things related to young people, speaking on topics such as teasing, friendships, cyberbullying, including sexting, and teen relationships.
 Keynote titles have been Surviving the High School Maze, Ageless Activism, Love Your Jiggle and Lead Fearlessly, Now!